Rem598/Customer-Segmentation-Marketing-Tableau/README.md

 The dashboard provides an interactive interface for marketing managers to filter and analyze segment performance.

-(Replace the link below with the actual URL to your uploaded dashboard image)

 ![Customer Segmentation Dashboard in Tableau](https://github.com/Rem598/Customer-Segmentation-Marketing-Tableau/blob/main/Seg%20Dashboard.png)